 Key capabilities to look for:

-- A calendar connected to your work management tool so you can click on the calendar items and dive into task information.
+- A team calendar that provides the best possible information via your work management tool so you can click on the calendar items and dive into tasks.

 - Drag-and-drop capabilities that make it easy to adjust due dates in a calendar view.